Does RV Insurance Cover Roof Damage?

 RV Uninsured Insurance

-When there’s an uninsured driver involved in an accident with your RV, this type of insurance covers that despite only your having insurance cover.
+When there’s an uninsured driver involved in an accident with your RV, this type of insurance covers that regardless of your insurance coverage.

 RV Collision Insurance